james2doyle/swoole-examples/README.md

 * `router`: use an off-the-rack router ([nikic/fast-route](https://github.com/nikic/FastRoute)) to route request methods and URIs
 * `websocket`: a chat example with websockets
 * `slim`: an example of how to use the [Slim Framework](https://www.slimframework.com/)
+* `users`: using Swoole with Laravel with the [laravel-swoole/wiki/Z1.-Notices](https://github.com/swooletw/laravel-swoole/)
 * `event-source`: *(incomplete)* an example of the [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) long-lived connection

 ### Installation